piuserre/pdfbox/README.md

 # pdfbox

-A service used to check whether a PDF file container colors
+A service used to check whether a PDF file contains colors